NanoscopyAI/autophagy_example/README.md

     - The area is the number of non zero pixels of this object (mask size)
     - The channel, replicate, cellnumber and treatment describe what data this object belongs to.

-A 2nd cs is generated for you, contained counts of spots per cell, per channel.
+A 2nd csv is generated for you, contained counts of spots per cell, per channel.
 Spots that overlap are counted as well, the channel column is then set to '12', rather than '1' or '2'.

 You can filter the minimum size of spots to be counted, as well as the minimum number of pixels of overlap to count before counting colocalizing.